 My father and his close friend moved to Aleppo, the city close to the Mediterranean Sea.
 They were not there for the oil.
 But they had a keen understanding of what the impact the oil boom was going to do for that economy.
 It was certain that constructions of all sorts were going to be planned; Airports, Railways, Industries etc. So, having a premonition, they both founded a small firm – Darwishi & Ghahiji Limited.
 It was an Engineering firm, starting up with just two engineers; my father and his business partner cum best friend Ghahiji.

-To cut cost, they both lived in the same house on Al-shaar neighbourhood in Aleppo.
-To further reduce expenses and maximise the little money they had migrated with; they had to eat a lot of shwarma and falafels.
+To cut cost, they both lived in the same house on Al-Shaar neighborhood in Aleppo.
+To further reduce expenses and maximize the little money they had migrated with; they had to eat a lot of shwarma and falafels.
 Those are regarded as street foods in Syria.

 In a few years, they had built Darwishi & Ghahiji Limited into an entity that would be worth about $100,000 in today’s estimation.
-The years of sacrifice had paid off, and both friends began to think about settling down, and starting families of their own.
+The years of sacrifice had paid off, and both friends began to think about settling down and starting families of their own.
 They still lived together with all the money they had made at this time.
-They had moved out of Al-shaar neighbourhood and lived together close to Bab al Faraj square.
+They had moved out of Al-Shaar neighborhood and lived together close to Bab al Faraj square.
 It wasn’t a rented building.

 My father had met a lady named Khepri, she happens to be my mother.
 Ghahiji met a Jewish-Egyptian named Nerfetiti also, and both Darwishi and Ghahiji got married that same year.